 - You need to keep in mind what can be entangled in the mass/blob that has formed around the hot end, which are the leads for the thermistor and heater cartridge.
 The leads for the thermistor are the ones to be most careful with as they are thin gauged wires.

-- We now want to preheat just the nozzle.
-Depending on the material you are using, it will require a different temp.
-In any case though, you want to be significantly hotter than your print temperatures.
+- We now want to preheat just the nozzle which you can do in the LCD Menu - Settings - Temperature - Nozzle.
+Depending on the material you are using, it will require a different temperature.
+In any case, you want to have significantly hotter than your print temperatures.
 For example, if the blob is made of:

 - PLA: preheat to 250°C